Developer: Valve Software

 The Pneumatic Diversity Vent was a testing element seen in its demonstrational video, but in the final game it is never used as a testing element and seen only during the ride inside it with Wheatley and dropping bombs.

-After you acquire the first portal gun (with only one portal), in the room with the jazz music playing, noclip near the exit, and there's a cube out of the map.
-It is a solid object, doesn't fall down and can't be interacted with.
+After acquiring the first Portal Gun (with only one portal), in the room with the jazz music playing, noclip near the exit, and there's a cube outside the map.
+It is a solid object, doesn't fall down, and can't be interacted with.
+These exist in some maps in the first game as well.
 Strange...